mpi-performance-guidelines/mpi-performance-guidelines.github.io/demystifying-progress.md

 to add occassional calls to `MPI_Test` with the intent of ensuring progress on a variety of systems to achieve the best performance.

+### Takeaway

+Do not assume that MPI communication will progress in the background once started.
+If performaning computation after starting a communication operation, insert periodic calls to `MPI_Test[any|some|all]` to give MPI the opportunity to make progress.
+This will ensure your application performs well anywhere it runs, since the added calls impose minimal overhead when asynchronous progress is already provided by the implementation.

 [ex2]: https://github.com/raffenet/bssw-examples/blob/main/progress/
 [^1]: https://doi.org/10.1016/j.parco.2007.06.003